Fish Eggs to Fry

 Raising Salmon Stewards in the Classroom

-Through Oregon Department of Fish and Wildlife’s (ODFW) Salmon Trout Enhancement Program, Fish Eggs to Fry brings salmon or trout eggs into Oregon classrooms for students to observe and raise, while learning about one of our state’s most significant keystone species.
-The Association of Northwest Steelheaders coordinate with ODFW to set up aquarium equipment, deliver eggs to classrooms, and introduce students to the importance of fish conservation.
-The Steelheaders also provide curricular resources for teachers, classroom presentations, and assistance with fish release day events.
+Through Oregon Department of Fish and Wildlife’s (ODFW) Salmon and Trout Enhancement Program (STEP), Fish Eggs to Fry brings salmon or trout eggs into 800+ Oregon classrooms for students to observe and raise, while learning about one of our state’s most significant keystone species.
+The Association of Northwest Steelheaders coordinate with ODFW to assist with setting up aquarium equipment, delivering eggs to classrooms, and introducing students to the importance of fish conservation.

 Interested in Bringing Fish Eggs to Fry to Your Classroom?

-For questions regarding the Steelheader’s involvement with the program, contact the Education and Outreach Coordinator at ORHabitat@nwf.org or Morgan Parks, NWF Oregon Education Manager, at firstname.lastname@example.org
+For questions regarding the Steelheader’s involvement with the program, contact our Education and Outreach Coordinator at ORHabitat@nwf.org or Morgan Parks, NWF Oregon Education Manager, at firstname.lastname@example.org

 Earn an Eco-Schools USA Award for your School!